acterglobal/a3/docs/content/docs/dev/testing.md

 The integration tests expect a certain set of `mock` data.
 You can easily get this set up by running

-`cargo run -p effektio-cli -- mock --homeserver $HOMESERVER`
+`cargo run -p effektio-cli -- mock --homeserver-url $HOMESERVER --homeserver-name localhost`

 **Reset docker**
 To start the docker-compose afresh: